at-eee/perm/README.md

 - 22: coudln't create CBuild folder or user doesn't have permissions to do so.
 - 23: couldn't change permission settings for CBuild folder (and its files/subfolders i.e: Recursively).
 - 30: Error returned from the pdflatex program.
-- 31: Error returned from the cmake program
+- 31: Error returned from the cmake program.
-- 32: Error returned from the make program
+- 32: Error returned from the make program.
+- 33: Error of the "perm_processing.out" subprogram.
+- 34: Error of the "generator.out" subprogram.